tilt-dev/tilt/docs/tiltfile_concepts.md

 k8s_yaml(helm('chart_dir'))
 ```

-Tilt has built-in functions to generate kubernetes yaml with `kustomize` or `helm`.
+Tilt has built-in functions to generate Kubernetes YAML with `kustomize` or `helm`.
 (If you think we're overlooking a popular tool, let us know so we can add it.)

 ## Custom Commands
-If your project uses a custom tool to generate kubernetes yaml, you can still use Tilt.
+If your project uses a custom tool to generate Kubernetes YAML, you can still use Tilt.
 You don't have to wait for us to add support or fork Tilt and implement it yourself.
 Run a custom command with the `local` function:
 ```python
 text = local('./foo.py') # runs command foo.py
 k8s_yaml(text)